 Sep 21, 2020 – Sep 25, 2020 |

 An agenda is available here.
-Find slides here and watch presentations in the playlist below.
+Find slides here and watch presentations in the playlist above.

 Faculty include (in alphabetical order): Daniel Benjamin (UCLA), Graeme Blair (UCLA), Luiza Cardoso De Andrade (the World Bank), Benjamin Daniels (Georgetown University), Tim Dennis (UCLA), Fernando Hoces de la Guardia (BITSS), Jennifer Sturdy (Millenium Challenge Corporation), Katherine Koziar (UC Riverside), Aleksandr Michuda (UC Davis), Edward Miguel (UC Berkeley and BITSS), Cecilia Mo (UC Berkeley), Dena Plemmons (UC Riverside), Ben Sprung-Keyser (Harvard), and Lars Vilhuber (Cornell University).